reluviari/todocartoes-challenge/README.md

 ## How the application was generated

 Let's create a new application enabled with Webpack and React.
-You need to have NodeJS and yarn installed on your computer.
+You need to have NodeJS and Yarn installed on your computer.

 ```sh
 $ rails new app-name --with-webpacker-react --webpack=react --database=postgresql